BenFuchs/DND_app/Readme.md

   6/11/24:
   currently on character creation in the frontend. need to choose between 1 vs 2 endpoint route for the stat mechanic (1 endpoint with a flag or 2 seperate calls, 2 is probably simpler to implement to be honest)

+  7/11/24:
+  to do list:
+  [ ] after logging in, show the user 3 buttons labeled with their character names, this will later allow the user to access information about that character if they want to play it
+  [ ] whole lot of design to do
+  [ ] add logout functionality
+  [ ] Create component page for the character information for play, includes:
+      [ ] stats
+      [ ] Name
+      [ ] Race
+      [ ] Class
+      [ ] Race-Traits (connect to dnd explanation links) [ ] Gold Counter (ability to add, remove gold like a calculator) [ ] inventory (at first, keep simple, let user write in it) [ ] Backstory section?